A Comprehensive Guide to Pet Quarantine in Australia

 Most Australian pet import permits take 10-20 days to be assessed, but it can take longer during busy seasons or if you have a complicated application.
 You’ll be able to track the progress of your application through the BICON system, and you’ll receive an email if there are any issues with your application once your submission has been processed.

 Booking Your Pet’s Stay at Mickleham

 Once you’ve received your pet’s import permit and booked your flights, you can request quarantine space at the Mickleham facility in Melbourne.
-It’s important to do this in advance of your pet’s arrival, as space can fill up quickly and your pet’s import permit does not guarantee quarantine availability.
+It’s important to do this before your pet’s arrival, as space can fill up quickly, and your pet’s import permit does not guarantee quarantine availability.

-To make a quarantine booking, you’ll use the Post Entry Biosecurity System.
+You’ll use the Post Entry Biosecurity System to make a quarantine booking.
 This portal will walk you through each section needed to confirm space for your pet.
 Be prepared to supply your pet’s import permit information, along with their flight information.

-Similar to the import permit application, you’ll be able to check on your pet’s reservation status and make any changes or updates to the reservation as needed.
-You’ll also need to schedule a release appointment for your pet on this system for picking them up from quarantine after the mandatory 10-day period.
+Like the import permit application, you can check on your pet’s reservation status and make any changes or updates to the reservation as needed.
+You’ll also need to schedule a release appointment for your pet on this system to pick them up from quarantine after the mandatory 10-day period.

 “Moving your pet to Australia can be quite a lengthy endeavor, up to six months!
 The most complex elements are applying for the import permit and setting up the vet visit treatment schedule, hands down.